darrenthiores/Netvies-PagingMediator/README.md

 # Netvies

-Netvies - Single Screen App Using Paging3 + Ktor Client with Clean Architecture and MVVM Pattern
+Netvies - Paging3 RemoteMediator

 Fully written in Kotlin using compose, implementing Clean Architecture and MVVM Pattern with Dependency Injection (Koin).
 Netvlies is a single screen app using MovieDB API as data source, then fetched with Ktor and displayed using Paging3.
 This project has been UI tested in the MainScreenTest.kt

+This app is basically the same with my recent project (Netvies) you can check it in my repository, what makes it different is that this one implement Paging3 RemoteMediator to support offline-online

 Note:
 if you want to try this project, please use your own API key and place it in the build.gradle(:core)